edsu/diary/README.md

 ---

+## 9/25/2023

+There is a looming sense of *uneasiness* that hovers over me, like a *corporeally* manifested cloud.
+I am filled with *timidity* as I have received the letter today, *windowed* and majestic in its craftsmanship - a missive from the *prodigal* *Lear*, the venerable *Vetus*.
+I stare at the crest embedded with precious *agates*, a symbol of unspoken power.
+I am sponsored, and yet, feel the *drab* shadow of obligation creep over me.
+Darker still, is my disquiet over *Prandon* *Aigner* – his constant overtures and relentless presence.
+His *whorish* manipulation of my beloved Anne's affections is bothersome, despite my often *magisterially* masked disdain.

+Off in distance, I catch sight of the city of *Molde*, leaning against the yonder hills like an *optume* painting.
+Yet, my heart feels heavy, my spirit *drab* with troubled thoughts.
+In an attempt to quell the chaos within, I turn to the comfort of my diary, my silent confidante, and lose myself in the flow of ink, each word a release, a revolt against my personal demons.
+It truly does feel therapeutic to *gerne* articulate my capricious thoughts into this leather-bound solace.
+A peace that always brings forth abiding courage and clarity.
+It feels almost like a cleansing ritual, ridding myself of undesirable emotions.

 ## 9/24/2023

 It was an eventful day at the house, to say the least. *Kiri*, my *maidservant* and I found a *scarred*, old item, a *princeps* *knyfe*, *clumped* in the mud while cleaning out the old *ditches* around the estate grounds.
 I couldn't help but hold the artifact *gayly*, imagining the stories it held, the tales it could tell.
 Immediately, I called for *Henrik*, our resident history enthusiast, to inspect the newly found treasure.
 His face lit up, a *traveller* finding an oasis after a long journey through the desert.
 He referred to it as an "antique of great value", *heraldry* from an ancient time, buried and forgotten, its significance we could only speculate.
 Yet, *Neelus*, a friend visiting from *Dernburg*, seemed to *deprecate* it, shrugging off its shine and intricate carvings as mere 'knick-knacks'.
 We laughed off his cynicism, *pluffy* *beerlahairoi* cakes served as our solace partnered with some quaint *swan* ale.
 Over the evening, we set the *knyfe* on *display* with gentle care, its newfound glory bright beneath the castle corridors' flickering lights, a testament to the past promising to reveal a world unknown.